fortrabbit/blog/the-tyranny-of-inconsistent-keyboard-shortcuts.md

 I like standards.
 Browsers already offer native keyboard navigation.
 With the `TAB` you can cycle focus through active elements.
 Use `SPACE` to select things and arrow keys to travel through radio groups.
 There is accesskey ([MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/accesskey)) and [WebAIM](https://webaim.org/techniques/keyboard/accesskey) as well.
 But are they suited for modern requirements?
 I am not so sure.

 I will never learn VIM, but I can understand VIM users who don't want to learn something else.

+**EDIT**: I was pointed to existing software solutions.
+There are for sure browser extensions.
+For macOS there is a (free) App [customShortcuts by Houdah](https://www.houdah.com/customShortcuts/), which also is compatible with [KeyClu](https://github.com/Anze/KeyCluCask).